Symas/containers/openldap/README.md

 You can configure the containers [logging driver](https://docs.docker.com/engine/admin/logging/overview/) using the `--log-driver` option if you wish to consume the container logs differently.
 In the default configuration docker uses the `json-file` driver.

-To see the actual output of slapd in the container's logs, set the environment variable `BITNAMI_DEBUG=true`.
-Useful especially to find/debug problems in your configuration that lead to errors so OpenLDAP won't start.
+To see the actual output of the various commands used during setup as well as slapd in the container's logs, set the environment variable `SYMAS_DEBUG=true`.
+Useful especially to find/debug problems in your configuration that lead to errors causing OpenLDAP not to start.

 ## Maintenance